 Closed Captions vs Subtitles

-Closed captions are created to allow deaf and hard-of-hearing people to experience the video, so they includes background sounds and speaker changes.
-Subtitles assume the viewer hears the audio and as a result do not contain the background sounds or notifications for speaker changes.
+Closed captions are created to allow people who are deaf or hard of hearing to experience the video, so they also include background sounds and speaker changes.
+On the other hand, subtitles assume that the viewer can hear the audio and as a result do not contain the background sounds or notifications for speaker changes.

 Interested in learning more about captions?
 Check out our Complete Guide to Closed Captioning.